My comment at the first link, grammar repair: "...but un-self-aware"

 Communication as contract: between the selfish and self-conscious, but un-self-aware.
 All the grey areas in a relationship described as lines.
 I’m sure she feels the children were “owed” too.
 It was unreadable.

 Many of these posts overlook the structural constraints on her choices.
-Her story perfectly illustrates the fact that parents and children suffer the more we privatize caregiving.That reminds me of Harry Brighouse on Legitimate Parental Partiality
+Her story perfectly illustrates the fact that parents and children suffer the more we privatize caregiving.Which reminds me of Harry Brighouse on Legitimate Parental Partiality

 These relationships are inegalitarian in deep ways.
 The parties to partial relationships can exclude others from the mutual benefits their association yields and have special responsibilities to one another that give them the right, and sometimes the duty, to further one another’s interests.
 To give scope to these relationships is to limit what may be done in pursuit of equality.
 Samuel Scheffler calls this observation (when made in an appropriately hostile manner) the ‘distributive objection’ to special responsibilities: ‘the distributive objection asserts that the problem with such responsibilities is not that they may place unfair burdens on their bearers, but rather that they may confer unfair benefits...special responsibilities give the participants in rewarding groups and relationships increased claims to one another’s assistance, while weakening the claims that other people have on them’.
 Participants in these protected relationships benefit twice over.
 They enjoy the quality of the relationship itself, and they enjoy the claims that the relationship enables them legitimately to make on one another, at the expense of those excluded from the relationship.2007 #33